zifornd/neopred/docs/output.md

   - `www` : Directory containing image files for pVACview.
 Not generated when running with elution algorithms only.

 </details>

+[pVAC-Seq](https://github.com/griffithlab/pVAC-Seq) a flexible, streamlined computational workflow for identification of personalized Variant Antigens by Cancer Sequencing (pVAC-Seq) that integrates tumor mutation and expression data (DNA- and RNA-Seq).

 ### Pipeline information {#pipeline-information}